nhsengland/it-standards/Services/service-procurement.md

 The purpose of this is to try and minimise supplier lockin.
 It is also to discourage bespoking of services and instead encourage multi-customer services to be improved for all customers resulting in everyone benefitting from best practices.

-## Service enhancements that service all customers are strongly preferred over bespoke changes

-As with the previous point, making bespoke changes to vendor platforms is strongly discouraged.
-It forms a tight coupling to the service, and makes the general support and upgrade of the service harder.

-Instead, as consumers of a service NHSEI should be looking to adopt general best-practice that has been formulated across multiple consumers over time.

 ## Services MUST have well defined integration architectures including API's, data schema's, timing and processes

 When taking on off-the-shelf services, it is critical that those services have well-defined integration architectures.
-This enables easier offboarding where necessary but also enables a more flexible approach whereby other services and systems can provide or consume information.
+This enables easier offboarding where necessary but also enables a more flexible approach whereby other services and systems can provide or consume information without expensive, bespoke integrations.

 This is especially important for services that may be used by multiple NHS organisations.
 The NHS is a very complex collaboration of independent organisations and it must not be assumed that they will all be able to operate in the same way, have the same budgets, or have the same requirements.